Menu Items

 classYes (opt)Yes (opt)Yes (opt)Yes (opt)Yes (opt)

 The type attribute is not optional.
-If not present , the type of the menu item is determine as follows:
+If not present, the type of the menu item is determined as follows:

-• a menuitem with only one attribute of type caption that consists only in multiple characters - will be consider a Separator
+• a menu item with only one attribute of type caption that consists only of multiple - characters will be considered a Separator

-• a menuitem that has the attribute items wil be considered a SubMenu
+• a menu item that has the attribute items will be considered a SubMenu

-Similarly, the attribute class can be used to simplify the command value.
-Typically, the command attribute must include a format that resambles the following form:
+Similarly, the class attribute can be used to simplify the command value.
+Typically, the command attribute must use a format that resembles the following:

 "command='<module-name>::Command::<Command-ID>'"